McLowin/Multiple_Screenshots/README.md

 - **Flexible File Names**: Specify custom file names or use default naming conventions.
 - **Multiple Screenshot Formats**: Save screenshots in PNG, JPG, PDF, or GIF formats.
 - **CSV Generation**: Automatically create a CSV file mapping URLs to their corresponding filenames.
+- **Path Column in CSV**: Add an optional column in the CSV to specify the full file path for easier organization.
+- **URL & Timestamp Overlay**: Add a URL and timestamp overlay to your screenshots for reference.
 - **Full-Screen Mode**: Take screenshots in full-screen mode for better visibility.

 ---